GittestCC/feb12user/README.md

 * _(optional)(e2e)_ install `allure` to be able to view allure e2e test reports using `brew install allure`
 * `nvm use`
 * create `.env` file (it is ignored) and setup all the env vars in it, you can check`~/.env.sample` for reference
+  * you need to fill out the app id and env name in order to connect with the backend
   * you need to create a github OAuth App and add the client id to `.env`

 ## Commands